 With the launch of a new mobile bank, a first-of-its-kind app and a major acquisition, the Quebec-based financial co is making a splash in the rest of Canada.

-BY EMILY WEXLER esjardins' VP brand and marketing communications, Nathalie Lachance, sums up the company's year in simple terms: "We try new things - that's probably the way we can categorize our year - new things."
+The Ajusto app launched with different campaigns in English and French Canada, but kept a humorous tone. esjardins' VP brand and marketing communications, Nathalie Lachance, sums up the company's year in simple terms: "We try new things - that's probably the way we can categorize our year - new things."